Flag Day is June 14: Brush Up on Flag Etiquette

-Q. Where can I fly a flag at my house?
+Q. What's the correct way to display a flag at my house?

 A. According to the US Department of Veterans Affairs, it is proper to fly a flag at home either on a staff, or displayed flat.
-By "displayed flat", we mean hanging vertically, rather than horizontally or on an angled staff.
+By "displayed flat," we mean hanging vertically, rather than horizontally or on an angled staff.
 The proper way to hang a flag flat is to position the flag so that the stars are on the upper left corner.
 Whether you fly the flag on a staff or if you display the flag flat, it should be free to move in the wind.
-It is not considered proper etiquette to, for instance, bolt down the corners of the flag.
+It is not considered proper etiquette to bolt down the corners of the flag, for instance.

 Q. Can I use a flag as decoration, such as a tablecloth?

-A. According to the Veterans of Foreign Wars, no, you can't use an American flag as decoration.
+A. The Veterans of Foreign Wars advise that no, you can't use an American flag as decoration.
 They recommend using a "bunting" as decoration, with the blue stripe at the top (not the red stripe).
-If you want to have a patriotic tablecloth, the flag authorities advise using a patriotic-print tablecloth, not an actual flag.
-Using a an actual flag as a tablecloth is considered to be disrespectful, as is using an American flag as drapery or bedding.
+If you want to have a patriotic tablecloth, the flag authorities advise using a patriotic-print tablecloth, not an actual flag, which would be considered disrespectful, as would using an American flag as drapery or bedding.

 Q. Can I fly my flag at home at night?

 A. According to the flag experts, the flag must always be illuminated.
-So yes, you can leave it up at night, but it must have a light pointed at it.
+So yes, you can leave it up at night, but there must be a light pointed at it.
 If you fly a flag flat, hung from windows, the best place to fly it would be above the porch light.
-That way, it will be illuminated at night.
 Just remember to turn on the porch light at sundown!
-Or go big: Have an electrician install a custom floodlight for your flag.
+Or go big: Hire an electrician to install a custom floodlight for your flag.

 Q. Where can I store an American flag at home?

-A. According to the flag experts, it is proper flag etiquette to store your flag somewhere clean, free of excess moisture, and not on the ground.
-It's considered disrespectful to store the flag anywhere where it could be dirtied or damaged.
+A. According to the flag experts, it is proper etiquette to store your flag somewhere clean, free of excess moisture, and not on the ground.
+It's considered disrespectful to store the flag anywhere it could become dirtied or damaged.

 Q. Where can I buy a flag?

 Q. I have a state flag/city flag/other flag that I want to hang in a display with my American flag.
-How do I fly other flags in a display with an American flag?
+What's the correct procedure?

-A. If you are flying the flags on a single pole, the American flag has to be at the top, above all the other flags.
+A. If you are flying the flags on a single pole, the American flag must be at the top, above all the other flags.
 If you are flying flags on individual poles in a group, the flags should all be about the same size (definitely not larger than the American flag).
-The American flag must be placed to the right of the other flags, and no other flag should stand higher than it.
+The American flag must be placed to the right of the other flags, and no other flag should stand higher.